Serpens66/Anno-1800-Mods/README.md

 Coming Changes:

-- Make Kaiserdom/Small Powerplant savegame compatible.
+- Make Kaiserdom/Small Powerplant/Cargo Liner savegame compatible.

 Please report back any bugs and if the mods do well with a mod manager, cause I did not test the new modinfo.json format.